Non Sequitur by Wiley Miller for November 27, 2015

 4. Missing large

-rocky ridge farm almost 9 years ago
+rocky ridge farm about 9 years ago

 This isn’t accurate….
 The cuts would not be the billionaires in upper management.
 They’d be in lower management and the wage slaves.
 My wife is dealing with this where she works.
 Someone quits or gets fired, and they just spread that person’s work among the remaining peons.
 “Can’t justify replacing them.
 Boss needs another raise…”